HackYourFuture/Assignments/3-UsingAPIs/Week2/README.md

 #### File `ex4-diceRace.js`

-In this exercise we will again throw five dices in one go, but this time we are only interested in the first dice that comes to a standstill.
+In this exercise we will again throw five dices in one go, but this time we are only interested in the first dice that settles that settles successfully (resolved promise) or rolls off the table (rejected promise).
 This is something for which the `Promise.race()` method seems to be ideal.
 If you have managed to successfully complete exercise 4 from last week this one should be easy:

 1. Complete the function `rollTheDices()` by using `Promise.race()`.
 2. Refactor the function `main()` using async/await and try/catch.